ga4gh/vrs/docs/source/appendices/design_decisions.rst

 contributors assert that it is essential to distinguish between the *state of* a reference sequence from the *change from* a reference sequence.
 It is imperative that precise terms are used when modelling data.
-Therefore, within VRS, "Allele" refers to a state and "variant" refers to the change from one Allele to another.
+Therefore, within VRS, "allele" refers to a state of a reference sequence and "variant" refers to a change from one Allele to another.

 The word "variant", which implies change, makes it awkward to refer to